Akongstad/Secret-Sharing-Crypt2024/README.md

 **Notes:**

-- The shares will change, but the evalutation point will not.
-Ie y’s change, but xs do not.
+- The shares will change, but the evaluation point will not.
+I.e., y’s change, but x's do not.
-- xs only change if we add additional parties at which point we need to recompute the lagrange interpolation.
+- xs only change if we add additional parties at which point we need to recompute the Lagrange interpolation.

+### Formal Algorithm

 ---

-### Formal Algorithm

 **Algorithm**: